oevm1992/file-generator/README.md

 ## Endpoints Information

 The project has swagger, so when you run the application, you can check the information of the endpoints in this url http://localhost:8081/swagger-ui/index.html?url=/v3/api-docs&validatorUrl=#/.
 Here you can see the request and response json structure and how to build it.
 Also you have a button "try it out" so you can test the endpoint.
 If you want to try it in a more traditional way, swagger creates the curl comand for you!
-Doing a get method from the browser http://localhost:8081/posts/1?extension=json will download a json file an doing http://localhost:8081/posts/1?extension=xml.
+Doing a get method from the browser http://localhost:8081/posts/1?extension=json will download a json file an doing http://localhost:8081/posts/1?extension=xml will download an xml file.

 ## Notes